 University Housing helps provide housing for the approximately 10,000 undergraduate students on the U-M campus.
 There are 18 residence halls and 1,480 apartments on campus, and a number of off-campus housing options.
+One housing option for first-year students who identify as first generation is the 1st Gen Theme Community.
 More than 600 full-time staff and 2,000 part-time student employees sustain the wide range of facilities, services and programs that support the needs of these residential communities.

 The most recently constructed on-campus residence, Munger opened in 2015.
 Designed specifically for graduate and professional-level students from all U-M schools and colleges, to foster a transdisciplinary community where students live and exchange ideas together, the Munger Residences was made possible by a generous gift from U-M alum Charles T. Munger.